bergsans/archaize-js/text/1_question_and_method.md

 don't take it literally.

+## Project Scope

+The Website [es6-features.org](es6-features.org) lists all features of ES6.
+Archaize.js
+won't be able to handle more than a handful of the present features.
+My goal is to finish these features:

+* variable declarations
+* template literals
+* arrow functions
+* string method: repeat
+* string method: includes
+* string method: startsWith
+* string method: endsWith
+* array method: find index
+* operator: rest
+* operator: spread

 ## In a nutshell

 In short, the purpose of this essay is not of scientific nature; it's more a proof of